From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 2. Prioritize Stability Over Feature Expansion

-Tradeoff: Delayed non-critical features (e.g., manager workflows, creation flows)
+Tradeoff: Delayed less-critical features (e.g., manager workflows)

 3. Design for Technicians, Not Assumptions